MastodonC/witan.docs/GUIDE.md

 ---------------------
 ## Prerequisites
-* You require a login for Witan.
-Currently, the best way to obtain one is to [contact us](theteam@mastodonc.com) and we can facilitate, or alternatively, ask your manager.
+* A login is required for Witan.
+Currently, the best way to obtain one is to [contact us](theteam@mastodonc.com) and we can facilitate, or alternatively, ask a manager.
 * ***Please understand that Witan is currently in an ALPHA state and is prone to glitches and bugs.
 If you encounter such an event, please [contact us](theteam@mastodonc.com) and let us know what happened.***

 ## Signing in
 ![Witan login](imgs/login00.png)
-Enter your email address and password and press 'Sign In'.
-If you've lost your password, click the 'forgotten password' link and it will allow you to send us an email message, asking for your password to be reset.
+Enter an email address and password and press 'Sign In'.
+In the case of a lost password, click the 'forgotten password' link and it will send us an email message, asking for the password to be reset.

 ## Dashboard
 ![Witan dashboard](imgs/dash00.png)
-After signing in you will see a dashboard which lists all of the *Projections* that you have access to.
+The Dashboard displays a list of all the accessible *Projections*.

 Witan pivots around a core set of primitives which should be familiar to most people who've worked in city planning: